kartikdube/Probability-and-Statistics-in-Data-Science-Using-Python/03-Counting/04-Cartesian_powers.md

 ```
 9

 Next we calculate and graph the exponential 2x2x and the polynomials xx and x2x2.
-Move the slider to see that the exponential grows much faster than the polynomials.
+We see that the exponential grows much faster than the polynomials.

 ```
 import matplotlib.pyplot as plt